-Maximo Kirchner, son of Néstor and Cristina, created the political youth organization known as La Cámpora.
-The group is sometimes called “Cristina’s soldiers”.
-La Cámpora supports the governments of Néstor Kirchner and Cristina Fernández de Kirchner.
+Maximo Kirchner, son of Néstor and Cristina, created the political youth organization La Cámpora.
+The group is called “Cristina’s soldiers”.
+La Cámpora supports the governments of Cristina and Néstor de Kirchner.
 The group formed in 2003 and was named after former Peronist President Héctor José Cámpora.

-Never thought I’d get caught up in a demonstration.
+I didn’t plan on getting caught up in a demonstration.
 In all my travels I’ve tried to avoid them.
 One close call was while visiting Athens in May 2013.
 My hotel was near Syntagma Square, the front line of Greek European Union austerity protests.
-The sight of police in full riot gear and the sound of thousands of demonstrators is unforgettable.
+The sight of police clad in full riot gear and the eerie sound of thousands of demonstrators is unforgettable.

-Kirchner’s supporters were raucous.
-They belted out chants while being egged on by their leaders.
+Kirchner’s raucous supporters belted out chants while their enthusiastic leaders egged them on.
 There wasn’t any violence, at least I didn’t see any.
 It was the sheer number of people and their intense passion that was slightly scary.
-I kept hoping things would calm down, but they got louder.
+I kept hoping things would calm down, but they got louder and louder.
 The number of people in the group was increasing.
-They just kept coming.
+They kept coming…

-Families were dealing with young children who were crying and terrified of the growing crowd.
+Families were comforting young children who were crying and terrified of the loud, growing crowd.
 The largest gathering was near the main square and government buildings between Avenidas De Mayo and Rivadavia.
 These major avenues intersect near the Casa Rosada (Presidential Palace), the State Intelligence Bureau, City Hall, and Plaza de Mayo.

 La Cámpora formed a human wall around their demonstrators who were carrying banners mounted on bamboo poles.
 After an hour, I spotted a tiny escape route and sneaked away.